No connection? Don't worry.

 Polio

-A single booster of polio vaccination is recommended for all travelers to Asia or Africa aged 16 years or older.
+A single booster of polio vaccination is recommended for all travellers to Asia or Africa aged 16 years or older.

 For travellers from certain countries in Asia or Africa where polio occurs, polio vaccination is compulsory.